We enjoy snorkeling Little Knip Beach. It has a lot going for it. Near the west end of Curacao, the beach is beautiful, rural and undeveloped.

 This is another beautiful rural, undeveloped beach toward the west end of Curacao, with parking right next to the beach.
 The left side of the bay has some good snorkeling; you will find some corals, quite a few fish and some fun big boulder topography.
 The right side also has good snorkeling with a good number of fish and corals too, if you swim around the point a ways.
 And even in the shallows in front of the beach we saw fish, an octopus, a huge group of squid, and a baby French Angelfish cleaning station.

-The orientation of this beach compared to the common wind direction makes it calm most of the time.
+The orientation of this beach relative to the common wind direction makes it calm most of the time.

 This is a busy beach with free-to-use palapas, some with picnic tables.
 The business at Playa Abou, the next beach north, rents beach lounge chairs and umbrellas on this beach too.
 You can apparently also rent snorkel gear from them for use at this beach.
 The snack on the beach looked to be out of business.